 - your electronic identification data (e.g. login, passwords, IP address, badge number, logs relating to the usage of IT tools, GBL professional email address and unique code identifying each employee’s account for expenses, sound or image recording such as CCTV or voice recordings);

 - information required to set up insider lists imposed under Belgian law (using the model issued by the FSMA);

 - more generally, information about the activities you are carrying out in your professional capacity at GBL.

-For (the representatives of) our prospective investors and shareholders, we may in addition also collect the following information:
+For (the representatives of) our prospective investors and shareholders and their potential shareholders and UBOs, we may in addition also collect the following information:

 - additional identification information (e.g. copy of ID card);

 - information relating to your shares (e.g. number and type of rights);